 If you have a website running WordPress that relies on a MySQL database, you probably should be backing up your MySQL database on a daily basis.
 Here are the steps to create an automatic solution to do a MySQL backup and sends the results to your Email on a daily basis.
-I assume that you are using a web host like NameCheap that has the control panel cpanel.
+I assume that you are using a web host that has the control panel cpanel.

 Setup Backup Directory

 Login to your hosting control panel and create a new folder directory named backup in your home folder directory using the File Manager application.

 Create a file named mysql_backup in your /home/USERNAME/backup folder directory created above.

 In this file insert the following code:

 #!/bin/bash # CLEAN UP SENT FOLDER rm /home/USERNAME/sent # MySQL BACKUP mysqldump DATABASE --user=MYSQL_USERNAME --password=MYSQL_PASSWORD | gzip > /home/USERNAME/backup/mysql_backup.sql.gz ; mutt -s "MySQL Backup" -a /home/USERNAME/backup/mysql_backup.sql.gz -- EMAIL_ADDRESS < /dev/null

 In the code above you need to substitute your username, database name, MySQL username, MySQL password, and Email Address.
 The code that needs to be substituted are all listed in UPPERCASE.